AlexRogalskiy/AcurusTrack/README.md

 As you can see, the accuracy is higher when using AcurusTrack (especially in the presence of occlusions and camera movement).

+### Important notice

+- Please NOTE that we have changed a souce code of the filterpy library slightly, you can find it at the repository.
+- Pay close attention to the configureable parameters as they include important control features.

+### Latest updates

+Single-shot multi-object tracking was added in the latest release AS AN EXPERIMENT.
+You can try using it for your cases.

 ### License
 AcurusTrack is licensed under the GNU General Public License, either version 3 of the License, or (at your option) any later version.
 All the third-party open-source software used in this project is listed in Third-Party Open Source Software Notice together with the according licenses.

 https://github.com/AIHunters/AcurusTrack

 ### Send us your feedback